dustinfarris/django-rax/README.md

 ```

 If you use the RaxStorage backend, your media files will be saved both
-locally and to Rackspace.
-If you have existing media files that need
+locally and to Rackspace as they are added.
+If you have existing media
-to be uploaded, use the management command with the media flag:
+files that need to be uploaded, use the management command with the
+media flag:

 ```sh
 $ python manage.py raxsync --media